 Requirement #3: Strongly Motivated to Make Huge Lifestyle Changes

 Lap Band surgery is only the first step in the weight loss process.
-You will need to exercise, eat low-calorie meals, and change your lifestyle to promote weight loss after surgery.
+You must exercise, eat low-calorie meals, and change your lifestyle to promote weight loss after surgery.
 But the adjustable gastric band requires extensive motivation because the Lap-Band promotes less weight loss and has stricter dietary restrictions than sleeve gastrectomy.

-In addition, gastric sleeve surgery reduces the amount of hunger hormone (Ghrelin) in your stomach, while Lap-Band does not, and since the Lap-Band can permanently stretch if you do not stick to your dietary changes, this means a greater level of commitment to the weight loss process than with alternative procedures.
+In addition, gastric sleeve surgery reduces the amount of hunger hormone (Ghrelin) in your stomach, while Lap-Band does not.
+Since the Lap-Band can permanently stretch if you do not stick to your dietary changes, this means greater commitment to the weight loss process than with alternative procedures.

 How Safe is Lap Band Surgery?

 Mortality rates for Lap-Band are very low.
 The procedure is performed laparoscopically, which means that it is minimally invasive with very small incisions and no scarring.
-Band problems, food trapping, esophageal dilation, bowel changes, blood clots, acid reflux disease (GERD), and pouch dilation are the most common concerns, as well as complications with patient non-compliance.
+Band problems, food trapping, esophageal dilation, bowel changes, blood clots, acid reflux disease (GERD), and pouch dilation are the most common concerns and complications with patient non-compliance.

 Safety and Results of Lap-Band